Manoj-Kumar13/Manoj-kumar13/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/manoj-kumar13/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I play games more than i code
+I play games more than I code